aeon-technology/docs/content/WinCommands/ForceField/Forcefield.md

 **Define Force Field Type** opens a dialog to create a customer force field type by selecting supported force field functions.
 The force field type will be saved in a file "myForceFieldType.dat" and saved in your working directory.

 **Modify Force Field Type** opens a dialog to modify user defined force field type.

+**Atom Type Properties** opens the AtomTypes.dat file and show the Atom Type Properties, which are used to make automatic parameters.
+You can modify these properties by using chemical intuition or reliable data as reference.
+Select an atom will show relevant properties for the atom, you can also input the atom type.
+'Cancel' quits this command, 'Load' updates the table, 'Save' save the properties.
+Note you must have written permission to `\<dff root\>\data\`.